PalisadoesFoundation/talawa-plugin/docs/README.md

 ## Prerequisites for Developers

-The contents of the `talawa-api` repo is used to automatically create [the talawa-api Documentation website](https://docs-admin.talawa.io/).
+The contents of the `talawa-plugin` repo is used to automatically create [the talawa-plugin Documentation website](https://docs-plugin.talawa.io/).
 The automation uses [Docusaurus](https://docusaurus.io/docs/), a modern static website generator.

 We recommend that you follow these steps before beginning development work in this repository.